Marathon-fan/AFoodDeliveryApplication/README.md

 ## 5 Microservices calling each other

 _(only critical calls are listed here.
-You can also see how we handle payment failure here)_
+You can also see how payment failure is dealt with here)_
 * microservices1(Customer Order) calling other microservices

 1. Once an order is created, microservices1 will call microservices2(Payment) to finish the corresponding payment